foeb/pinned_slab/README.md

 Much of this code is directly taken from [`slab`](https://github.com/carllerche/slab) and should have roughly the same interface.
-If you see a function missing that you'd like implemented, pull requests are welcome!
+If you see a function missing that you'd like implemented or a feature flag to configure `CHUNK_SIZE` through const generics, pull requests are welcome!

 ## Usage